RetroDECK/ES-DE/README.md

 Although there are multiple forks of EmulationStation in existence, the goal of this edition is to make the software as easy as possible to install and use as a standalone application, and to support the major desktop operating systems, i.e. Windows, macOS and Unix/Linux.
 Since it's intended to be used as a desktop application rather than as the primary interface for the computer, there are no plans to provide system administration utilities or control over emulator settings from within ES-DE.

-The software comes preconfigured for use primarily with [RetroArch](https://www.retroarch.com), although this can be changed as all emulator settings are fully configurable, even on a per-game basis.
+The software comes preconfigured for use with [RetroArch](https://www.retroarch.com) and a large selection of standalone emulators.
+It's also fully customizable so you can easily expand it to include emulators or applications not covered by the bundled configuration.

+You can find the complete list of supported systems and emulators [here](USERGUIDE.md#supported-game-systems).

 Two comprehensive theme sets, **slate-DE** (rbsimple-DE in the 1.x releases) and **modern-DE** are bundled with the application.

+See the [official list](https://gitlab.com/es-de/themes/themes-list) of recommended theme sets if you would like to install additional themes.

 The following operating systems have been tested (all for the x86 architecture unless otherwise stated):